Electronic filing is the filing of an electronic document in lieu of a paper original and any required paper copies with the reviewing court.

 4th District, Division Three - (714) 664-0897

 The court will not send out conformed copies of fax filings.
 The standard confirmation option of a fax machine shall serve as confirmation of the transmittal of a document to the court.
-Counsel may verify the filing of the document through the court's website.
-Copies of any documents in the court file can be made by copying services or using the public copy machine in the clerk's office during public office hours (except in Division Two), however, this program is designed for those not needing conformed copies.
+Counsel should verify the filing of the document through the court's website to verify if their request was granted or denied as well as any additional orders the court may include.
+Copies of any documents in the court file can be made by copying services or using the public copy machine in the clerk's office during public office hours (except in Division Two), however,this program is designed for those not needing conformed copies.

 If the confirmation returns unsuccessful, notify the court for the problem to be addressed.
 If the fax filing is not filed with the court because of error in transmission or clerical error, the party may make a motion to the court for an order filing the document nunc pro tunc.